tazomatalax/Self-Hosted-AI-Starter-Kit/README.md

    ```

 3. **Start the Services**:
-   Run the following command to start all services:
+   If you are using a nvidia GPU, run the following command to start all services:
    ```bash
    ./run.sh
    ```

+   If you plan to use your PC's CPU, you will need to edit the run, stop, and update scripts to reflect that.
+Just uncomment the CPU profile commands and comment the GPU profile commands.

 ## Services Overview